 Most early COVID-19 forecasts was based on mechanistic models that predicted disease transmission on the basis of estimating the probability of people moving between susceptible, exposed, and infected states, and then to a recovered state or death (SEIR models).
 These SEIR models generally suggested that most, if not all individuals in a population would become infected unless countermeasures were introduced and therefore projected millions of deaths from COVID-19 in the USA and Europe.
 Most SEIR models could not predict peaks and subsequent declines in deaths and, importantly, were not able to account for the effects that individual behavioural responses and government-mandated countermeasures could have on the course of the epidemic (IHME 2020).

 In the light of these shortcomings, the IHME scientists decided for the alternative strategy of statistically modelling the empirically observed COVID-19 population death rate curves (for further motivations with regard to this choice, see section 4) The statistical approach of the early IHME model consisted of two basic components.
-The first was a nonlinear mixed effects regression framework that projected the course (viz. the trajectories of the cumulative and daily death rate) of the epidemic by trying to fit a specific sigmoidal function – a Gaussian error function - to the shape of the epidemic as a function of the implementation of social distancing measures.
+The first was a nonlinear mixed effects regression framework that projected the course (viz. the trajectories of the cumulative and daily death rate) of the epidemic by trying to fit a specific sigmoid-shaped function – a Gaussian error function - to the shape of the epidemic as a function of the implementation of social distancing measures.
 The corresponding bell curve depicted the number of deaths rising and falling and finds where US data of confirmed deaths fit on that curve.
 The second component of the model was a microsimulation that estimates the need for hospitalisation, ICU use, and ventilation based on available data on clinical practices in COVID-19 patients (Murray et al. 2020).
 Let us now consider the model’s first basic component (viz. its nonlinear mixed effects regression framework) in more detail.

 The first step in developing the basic component was to compare different functional forms for modelling the death rate of COVID-19 and see how they fit to the available data.
 The IHME scientists found that a Gaussian Error Function provided the best fit and developed a statistical curve-fitting tool called CurveFit on its basis (IHME 2020).
 Hence, one key assumption underlying this modelling approach was that the cumulative death rate for each location would follow the parametrised Gaussian Error Function in Equation 1: